testingisdocumenting/znai/znai-docs/documentation/layout/tabs.md

 # Attention Signs

 Use extra space(s) in front of `Note:` or other attention sign keywords to put attention signs inside a tab.
-Remember if you put 4+ spaces your paragraph will become a code snippet
+Remember if you put 4+ spaces, your paragraph will become a code snippet.

     ````tabs